Reframing fluency

 It is difficult for someone who clutters to monitor their speech inaccuracies on the spot.
 They often only realise the unintelligibility when the conversation partner reacts confused.
 Cluttering can be frustrating for the person who has it and the people in their environment.

 Following diagnosis, the person who clutters and those closest to them learn how to manage the speech monitoring issues so that daily communication goes smoother.
-After gaining a thorough insight into their speaking habits, we learn and practice techniques for you to employ whenever you find them useful.
+After gaining a thorough insight into the own speaking habits, we learn and practice techniques to employ whenever preferred.